kaiosilveira/design-patterns/command/README.md

 As a working example I've implemented a `RemoteControl` that is meant to be generic, accepting instructions passed in as a `Command` object.
 The `RemoteControl` knows nothing about the action being executed, as the `Command` object abstracts the call to the `Receiver`.
 The `RemoteControl` only needs to call `Execute()` on the `Command` passed in.

 The remote control has 7 slots, each slot accepts a "on" and a "off" command.
 There's also a global `Undo()` method to allow to take back the last command executed.
-For implementation details, please have a look at the `home-automation-inc` directory.
+For implementation details, please have a look at the [HomeAutomationInc](/HomeAutomationInc/) directory.